Ragtime · Blues · Hot Piano

 [JMT 21-22]

-While Henderson was leading a sextet in December 1950, he suffered a stroke which left him incapacitated and partially paralysed, ending his playing career.
-He continued arranging, but subsequent strokes followed and his last two years were spent in poor health.
+Henderson continued arranging, but subsequent strokes followed, and his last two years were spent in poor health.
 He died on 29th December 1952 following a heart attack.
 [BG 2]

 © March 2007 Brian Goggin